 There has been a lot of discussion about the future of sales in the automotive industry and the possibility of selling cars online.
 The most recent research shows that a vast majority of vehicle shoppers still want the dealership involved in the buying process, and it doesn’t appear that is changing with younger buyers.

-That being said, car dealers definitely need to actively increase their online presence and optimize their efforts on traditional marketing channels because digitalization has reduced the need to visit the dealerships.
+That being said, car dealers definitely need to actively increase their online presence and optimize their efforts on traditional marketing channels because digitalization has reduced the need to visit dealerships.
 Over time, the average number of customer visits to the dealer before buying a car has dropped considerably: From three or four times to around two.
-This means making a good first impression even more crucial than before.
+This means making a good first impression is even more crucial than before.

 What is your advice for other auto retailers if they want to remain competitive?

-Stay aware of the importance to keep transforming the customer experience, and remain on top of the evolving customer preferences in the area of mobility in order to shape their retail services accordingly.
+Stay aware of the importance to keep transforming the customer experience and remain on top of the evolving customer preferences in the area of mobility in order to shape their retail services accordingly.